 Journalist suspensions widen rift between Twitter and media

+When she went back later Saturday to check whether there was a response on Twitter, Lorenz was met with a notification that her account was "permanently suspended."

+"I won't say I didn't anticipate it," Lorenz said in a phone interview early Sunday with The Associated Press.
+She said she wasn't given a specific reason for the ban.

-Elon Musk's abrupt suspension of several journalists who cover Twitter widens a growing rift between the social media site and media organizations that have used the platform to build their audiences.
+Musk's abrupt suspension of several journalists who cover Twitter have widened a growing rift between the social media site and media organizations that have used the platform to build their audiences.

 Individual reporters with The New York Times, The Washington Post, CNN, Voice of America and other news agencies saw their accounts go dark Thursday.